-I first got into photography when I was 10 years old.
-Back then I was a budding ornithologist and spent many hours photographing birds.
-I was 16 when I bought my first 35mm SLR camera, a Fujica STX-1n, which I soon grew out of when I discovered the optical limitations of its screw-in lenses.
-After much research (magazines and asking Fleet Street press photographers what cameras they used - there was no internet back then) I bought a Nikon FM2, and later an F3, so I could benefit from the superb optical quality of Nikon's lenses.
-My Nikon F3 and Nikkor 300mm F2.8 lens was a combo I loved working with, especially while sitting along the touchlines at Highbury and White Heart Lane with the other press photographers while shooting football matches for two north London newspapers.
+Nigel first got into photography when he was 10 years old.
+Back then he was a budding ornithologist and spent many hours photographing birds.
+He was 16 when he bought his first 35mm SLR camera, a Fujica STX-1n, which he soon grew out of when he discovered the optical limitations of its screw-in lenses.
+After much research (magazines and asking Fleet Street press photographers what cameras they used - there was no internet back then) he bought a Nikon FM2, and later an F3, so he could benefit from the superb optical quality of Nikon's lenses.
+His Nikon F3 coupled with a Nikkor 300mm F2.8 lens was a combo he loved working with, especially while sitting along the touchlines at Highbury and White Heart Lane with the other press photographers while shooting football matches for two north London newspapers.

-I devoured many books on photography and lighting and studied photography at college in London.
-I have a natural eye for a good picture, especially with regard to composition and angle.
-I've always said that there are three vital ingredients that make up a good photograph: subject matter, lighting and composition, anything above and beyond this is down to individual creativity.
+He devoured many books on photography and lighting and later studied photography at college in London.
+He has a natural eye for a good picture, especially with regard to composition, angle and lighting.
+He’s always said that there are three vital ingredients required to make up a good photograph: subject matter, lighting and composition.
+All three of these elements have to be firmly in place before any individual creativity can be applied.

-In my late teens and early twenties I covered several news stories for local newspapers where I wrote up the stories and shot the accompanying photographs.
-After spending a year working for two photographic retail companies and a year in the hire department at The Flash Centre (Elinchrom UK Distributor) in London I eventually set up my own photographic studio in north London – that I ran with a Flash Centre customer/photographer that I met while working there – specialising in commercial, editorial, portraits and fashion.
+In his late teens and early twenties Nigel covered several news stories for local newspapers where he wrote up the articles and shot the accompanying photographs.
+After spending a year working for two photographic retail companies and a year in the hire department at The Flash Centre (Elinchrom UK Distributor) in London he eventually set up his own photographic studio in north London – that he ran with a Flash Centre customer/photographer that he met while working there – specialising in commercial product photography, editorial, fashion and portraiture.

 As the years rolled along so did technology and over the course of a few short years film was all but dead in the water as digital took over.
-Today I shoot with Canon's full-frame professional series DSLR cameras coupled with Canon's finest 'L' series lenses.
+Today Nigel shoots with a Canon full-frame professional series DSLR camera (EOS 5D MK4) coupled with Canon's finest 'L' series lenses.
+For medium format work he uses Hasselblad and Fuji digital cameras.

-Note about the photographs on the Portfolio page: I was a photographer before the word ‘digital’ was ever associated with photography hence I like to get the image as perfect as possible, in-camera, during the shooting stage: subject matter, composition, lighting and exposure for example.
-If I want a beautiful warm yellow hue I will wait until the ‘magic hour’ (about an hour or two before the sun goes down) before shooting any given outdoor shot, rather than change the colour temperature or drag the ‘tint’ slider around during post-processing.
-Likewise, I will compose the shot to perfection (typically using a tripod) rather than crop in post.
-I will also take the time to remove a stray discarded crisp packet from the foreground of a shot, rather than airbrush it out later.
-This way the work on my RAW images require little by way of processing (just like the old days with chemical developing and printing).
+Note about the photographs on the Portfolio page: Nigel was a photographer before the word ‘digital’ was ever associated with photography hence he likes to get the image as perfect as possible, in-camera, during the shooting stage: subject matter, composition, lighting and exposure for example.
+If he requires a beautiful warm yellow hue in a photograph he will wait until the ‘magic hour’ (about an hour or two before the sun goes down) before shooting any given outdoor shot, rather than change the colour temperature or drag the ‘tint’ slider around during post-processing.
+Likewise, he will compose the shot to perfection (typically using a tripod) rather than crop it in post-processing, as he understands the science of photography and how cropping determinates the quality and resolution of an image.
+He will also take the time to remove a stray discarded crisp packet from the foreground of a shot, rather than airbrush it out later.
+This way the work on his RAW images require little by way of processing (just like the old days with chemical developing and printing).
 Working this way maintains maximum image quality, authenticity and, in certain cases, ethics.
-I try to think like some of my favourite photographers of yesteryear: Bob Carlos Clarke, Patrick Lichfield, Terence Donovan, David Bailey, Beverley Goodway and Ansel Adams, by striving to achieve a great shot to start with.
+Nigel thinks like some of his favourite photographers of yesteryear: Bob Carlos Clarke, Patrick Lichfield, Terence Donovan, David Bailey, Beverley Goodway and Ansel Adams, by striving to achieve a great shot – in-camera – to start with.

 Bob Carlos Clarke, Patrick Lichfield, Terence Donovan, David Bailey, Beverley Goodway and Ansel Adams from years gone by and more recently I love the work and style of Karl Taylor and Rosella Vanon.